LaMitaOne/Flowmotion/README.md

 ### Latest changes:

+**v 0.986**
+- Added new ActivationZones for the selected image if `SelectedMovable` is True
+- New `AddActivationZone(const AName: string; const ARect: TRect)` and `ClearActivationZones` methods
+  allow defining named rectangular areas on the component.
+- A new `OnSelectedImageEnterZone` event is fired when the dragged selected image
+  enters one of these zones.
+The event provides the image item and the name of the zone.
+- Added those functions to Sample project

 **v 0.985**
 - Improved Z-ordering for animated and static images.
   The paint routine now sorts items by a combination of their hot-zoom factor